svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 # C64-Diagnostic-Rev.-586220-Harness
 The Diagnostic Rev. 586220 is a widely accepted test tool for the Commodore C64.
 It tests the RAM, ROMs and the peripheral chips (VIC, SID, CIA).
 To test all interfaces, a feedback is required.
 This is provided by this harness.

+Find more information about the cable making involved <a href="http://tech.guitarsite.de/cable_making.html">on my website</a>

 # Rev. 0
 <img src="https://github.com/svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/blob/master/Diag586220_Harness/Diag586220_User_Port/Rev.0/pictures/diag586220_harness.jpg" width="300" alt="Diagnostic Harness">
 <img src="https://github.com/svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/blob/master/Diag586220_Harness/Diag586220_User_Port/Rev.0/pictures/diag586220.jpg" width="300" alt="Diagnostic 586220 running on a C64">